 The Penelope Whetton Memorial Lecture

 Climate change is literally the hot topic of our era – more than ever before, we are all seeing its impacts globally, with this summer’s vigorous bushfire season in Australia driving calls for action by industries, governments and policy makers.
-In a time when science has become a critical aspect of our public lives, and the impacts of climate change are sweeping across the regions of New South Wales and South Australia, it is now critical that we all understand the basic aspects of this area of scientific research.
+In a time when science has become a critical aspect of our public lives, and the impacts of climate change are sweeping across our continent, it is now critical that we all understand the basic aspects of this area of scientific research.

 Colleagues in the Earth sciences have been diligently working to quantify and project the impacts of human activities on the global climate for decades, developing predictive models that inform the official report from the UN Intergovernmental Panel of Climate Change (IPCC), which directs international policy.
 The IPCC Report is rapidly becoming one of the most impactful contemporary scientific publications.
 It is also often treated with skepticism by policy makers and the public.